Poughkeepsie Lawyer For Search And Seizure Defense

 Upholding Your Rights At Every Turn

 Any evidence against you for a criminal charge must be collected in ways that follow strict protocols.
-Serino, MacKay & Berube PLLC confidently represents individuals whose property has been searched or seized.
-Our Poughkeepsie attorneys have more than 45 years of combined experience in crafting strategic arguments related to the collection of admissible versus inadmissible evidence and the ways procedural violations can be applied to criminal defense cases across New York.
+The Law Office of Kevin M. MacKay confidently represents individuals whose property has been searched or seized.
+With more than 25 years of experience in crafting strategic arguments related to the collection of admissible versus inadmissible evidence and the ways procedural violations can be applied to criminal defense cases across New York.

 Schedule a free initial consultation with our firm online or by telephone at 845-462-0001.

 Did They Have A Right To Search My Property?

 Law enforcement does not always have probable cause to search a vehicle, home or other property, even though they may proceed anyway.
 Any evidence collected outside of proper procedures could be declared inadmissible in court.
 Evidence may be suppressed if: